isomerpages/govtech-corp/_get-involved/Join Our Communities/For Developers: STACK Community.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>STACK Meetups are monthly, casual after-work sessions, where techies connect,
 learn, and exchange ideas.
-Our Meetups allow techies to stay updated on various development approaches and best practices adopted by both public and private sectors.</p>
+Our Meetups allow techies to stay updated on various development approaches and best practices adopted by both the public and private sectors.</p>
 <p>Experts in their fields are invited to speak, and attendees get to mingle
 with some of the best and brightest tech experts at these sessions.</p>